Hadron-JLeo/matlab_virtual_track/README.md

 ![image](https://github.com/user-attachments/assets/87c2cfcf-895a-41b8-b432-d0a8e4ca8c0f)

 Signs have been added.
 My hope is to confuse the AI algorithms, as is the prime directive for testing: "finding problems"

+## Update 7: 29/10/24 - Future Ideas

+The project is being submitted early, but here are some possible update ideas I had:

+- A roundabout connecting many of the streets in the scene
+- Some buildings for realism/vision
+- More precise elevation for roads
+- Side/dirt roads leading through the (idealised) forests
+- A parking space
+- A traffic light